justinbansal/imsolazy.com/_posts/2020-09-09-simple-steps-for-saving-like-a-pro.markdown

 - Category: Personal
 - Comments: Make sure to send out an email to everyone so they can pay me back

-I login to my banking portal and view my account statements as well as my credit card statements to get the details of every transaction for the month.
+I log in to my banking portal and view my account statements as well as my credit card statements to get the details of every transaction for the month.
 For cash transactions having a receipt is really important.
 I have an envelope of receipts for every month labeled with the month on the outside and I keep it in my desk drawer.
 When I need to fill out my expenses it’s really easy to open the envelope and have all of the receipts I need.
-This also helps me keep my wallet less cluttered and prevents me from misplacing receipts that I usually would leave somewhere on my desk after going out.
+This also helps me keep my wallet less cluttered and prevents me from misplacing receipts that I usually would leave somewhere on my desk.

 **2. Categorize your expenses**

 Once you have the list of expenses you then need to figure out the total amount spent by category.
 Thanks to the category column we have an easy way to filter the spreadsheet and get the sum of all the line items.
 You can do this in Microsoft Excel or Google Sheets or any other spreadsheet software you are using.

 Once you see the expenses by category you start learning more about the way you spend your money.
 For instance, you might notice you spent $200 this month on dining out.
 That might come like a shock to you because you never really noticed how much you were spending when going out.
 In the moment, it’s so easy to use your credit card and pay for that expensive dinner.
 However, once you do it a few times it can really add up.
-This knowledge might help you look at a few ways of saving money like cooking more homemade meals, limiting the amount of times you dine out, or opting for an occasional potluck with your friends.
+This knowledge might help you look at a few ways of saving money like cooking more meals at home, limiting the amount of times you dine out, or opting for an occasional potluck with your friends.

 ![Have a potluck ]({{ "assets/images/saving-money/potluck.jpg" | absolute_url }})
 <span>Photo by <a href="https://unsplash.com/@thenewmalcolm?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Obi Onyeador</a> on <a href="https://unsplash.com/s/photos/potluck?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

 **3. Make adjustments**

 Once you have gotten the data and then broken it down into separate categories it really informs you on your spending behaviour.
 Now it’s up to you to make adjustments where you feel you can save some money.
-It might not be a good idea to limit yourself completely on all the things you enjoy because then you’d really hate your lifestyle but creating a balance is key.
+It might not be a good idea to limit yourself completely on all the things you enjoy because then you’d just hate your lifestyle.
+Creating a balance is key.

 Here are some examples of ways you can save money with ordinary expenses: